The endocrine system is a regulating force in your body, playing a key role in ensuring that your body works the way it should.

 It slows your body’s metabolism, causing fatigue, depression, dry skin, and constipation, and can slow development in children.

-It is more common in women, especially those over 60.
+It’s more common in women, especially those over the age of 60.

 2. Polycystic Ovary Syndrome